Filipino cuisine: Bread and pastries

-In a typical Filipino bakery, pandesal, monay and ensaymada are often sold.
-Pandesal comes from the Spanish pan de sal (literally, bread of salt), and is a ubiquitous breakfast fare, normally eaten with (and sometimes even dipped in) coffee.
-It typically takes the form of a bread roll, and is usually baked covered in bread crumbs.
-Contrary to what its name implies, pandesal is not particularly salty as very little salt is used in baking it.
-Monay is a firmer slightly denser heavier bread.
-Ensaymada, from the Spanish ensaimada, is a pastry made using butter and often topped with sugar and shredded cheese that is especially popular during Christmas.
-It is sometimes made with fillings such as ube (purple yam) and macapuno (a variety of coconut, the meat of which is often cut into strings, sweetened, preserved, and served in desserts).
+Spanish bread, a popular Filipino sweet bread roll often enjoyed as a merienda (snack).

 Also commonly sold in Filipino bakeries is pan de coco, a sweet roll filled with shredded coconut mixed with molasses.
 Putok (also known in some localities as "star bread" or "pinagong"), which literally means "explode", refers to a small, hard bread roll whose cratered surface is glazed with sugar.
 Kababayan (Filipino muffins) is a small, sweet gong-shaped muffin that has a moist consistency.
 Spanish bread (nothing to do with the Spanish bread of Spain – Pan de Horno) refers to a rolled pastry which looks like a croissant prior to being given a crescent shape, and has a filling consisting of sugar and butter.